malcolmkeating/malcolmkeating.github.io/_pages/teaching.md

 author_profile: true
 ---

-Current and past students, use this page for information about appointments, current and future classes, recommendations letters, and more.
+Current and past students, use this page for information about appointments, current and future classes, and recommendations letters.
 * toc
 {:toc}